JuliaLang/www.julialang.org/blog/2020/05/rr.md

 A computer is fundamentally a deterministic machine.
 Given equivalent states as inputs, most instructions will produce a deterministic state as output.
-So where do all the subtle execution differences comes from that produce diverging executions and prevent bugs from reproducing?
+So where do all the subtle execution differences come from that produce diverging executions and prevent bugs from reproducing?
 Well, the complete answer is complicated and has lots of details, but is roughly split up into: